Africa

 Ntaganda fled Rwanda to eastern DR Congo as an adolescent following attacks on his fellow Tutsis.

-In 1990, during his late teens, he joined the Rwandan Patriotic Front, which was launched by Rwandan refugees who had served in the Ugandan army, and put an end to the 1994 genocide, under current President Paul Kagame's leadership.
+In 1990, during his late teens, he joined the Rwandan Patriotic Front, founded by Rwandan refugees who had served in the Ugandan army and fought their way back to Rwanda led by Paul Kagame, the current Rwandan president.

 Since then Ntaganda has alternated between fighting in the national army and rebellions, including in the five-year long DR Congo war that claimed at least two million lives and ended in 2003.